kwaledesign/Coding-Standards/README.md

 * Always use a $ variable for colors to allow for reuse and consistentcy

+### Pixels vs. Ems
+* Use 'px' for 'font-size'.
+* Use unit-less 'line-height' because it does not inherit a percentage value of its parent element - it's based on a mulitiplier of the 'font-size'.
+* For all other measures try to use 'em''s, to best create a responsive system that scales to it's screen size.

 # Archetecture

 ## Object Oriented CSS (OOCSS)